moh1t-do/machine-failure/README.md

 # Server Setup

-Follow these steps to set up the server:
+Follow these steps to set up the server, to be done within the server folder:

 ```bash
 # Update pip to the latest version